- 1 Rasmalai Cake At My Place

 Rasmalai Cake At My Place

-I normally bake CHOCOLATE or VANILLA cakes only.
-But seeing the rage over Rasmalai cake I had been thinking since long to try out this cake but couldn’t as my children are not very fond of Rasmalai.
+I normally bake Chocolate or Vanilla flavored cakes only.
+But seeing the rage over Rasmalai cake I had been thinking for a long to try out it but couldn’t as my children are not very fond of Rasmalai.
 I was waiting for some appropriate moment and as soon as I got it I just made it.

-It was my sister in law’s birthday and I baked this cake for her.
+It was my sister in law’s birthday and I baked this Rasmalai cake design for her.
 She just loved it and was all gaga for it.
-She couldn’t believe that it was made with wheat flour as it was too soft n spongy.
+She couldn’t believe that it was made with wheat flour as it was so soft n spongy.

-If you are not fond of cakes with icing then you can try MAWA CAKE which again is a rich cake with nuts and spices.
+If you are not fond of cream cakes then you can try Mawa cake which is also loaded with nuts and spices but without whipped cream.

 How To Make Rasmalai Cake